 Within the UK, legislation on non-native species was reviewed in 2001 which led to the formation of;

 Alongside these developments, working with the horticulture industry, the Department for the Environment, Food and Rural Affairs (Defra), published the revised Horticulture Code of Practice for England and Wales in 2011 which provides non-binding guidance to horticulture professionals and gardeners on dealing with non-native invasive species.
 There is also a Horticultural Code of Practice for Scotland.

 Invasive plants covered by legislation in the UK and Ireland

 The EU Regulation on Invasive Alien Species, which became law early in 2015, has a provision for a list of species of EU-wide concern.
-That list has now been published by the EU Commission and will become effective from March 2016.
-Species that are included in the list attract the strictest measures of control, including a ban on keeping, growing or cultivating, transporting or trading, use or exchange, as well as release into the wider environment.
+The first list become effective in August 2016, and an update to the list (the first update) came into force on 2nd August 2017.
+Species that are included on the list attract the strictest measures of control, including a ban on keeping, growing or cultivating, transporting or trading, use or exchange, as well as release into the wider environment.
 These controls will apply to individuals as well as organisations and businesses that own or hold any of these species.

-There are 14 plants on this list, most of which are of marginal importance to gardeners, or are already banned from sale in the UK (marked with † in the above list), but two widely grown species, Eichhornia crassipes (water hyacinth) and Lysichiton americanus (skunk cabbage) are included.
-Although there are transitionary measures allowing businesses to sell off their stock of these species within one year, to minimise potential for confusion, we have taken the step of not listing the species in the 2016 RHS Plant Finder.
-Those species affected are:
+There are 14 plants on the first list, most of which are of marginal importance to gardeners, or are already banned from sale in the UK (marked with † in the above list), but two widely grown species, Eichhornia crassipes (water hyacinth) and Lysichiton americanus (skunk cabbage) are included.
+Although there were transitionary measures allowing businesses to sell off their stock of these species within one year, the following species are banned from sale from August 2017: